How To Clean Flooring

 As with any other hard floor, the first step to clean this type of flooring is to vacuum, sweep, or use a dry microfiber mop to remove any debris, hair, or dust accumulated on the surface.
 If you live in a high-traffic area, you should do this every day or every other day.

 Every week, combine 6-7 drops of mild detergent with a gallon of water, warm or hot, to thoroughly clean.
-Use a damp mop to clean the floor in portions, using the mixture as a cleaning solution.
+A damp mop cleans the floor in portions using the mixture as a cleaning solution.
 Ensure the mop is wet but not dripping, as standing water can cause linoleum to become discolored.
-To finish mopping, remove the cleaning solution and replace it with cool water.
-Then, rinse the mop, and wash the floors one more with simple water to eliminate any soapy residue.
-Final step: dry your freshly cleaned flooring with a towel or cleaning cloth.
+Remove the cleaning solution and replace it with cool water to finish mopping.
+Then, rinse the mop and wash the floors with simple water to eliminate soapy residue.
+Finally, dry your freshly cleaned flooring with a towel or cleaning cloth.

 Stone

-A stone floor is prone to staining, so you should constantly seal it with a resin sealer to prevent this from happening.
-After thoroughly vacuuming the gravel, you should apply a mild detergent solution before mopping it down.
+A stone floor is prone to staining, so you should constantly seal it with a resin sealer to prevent this.
+After thoroughly vacuuming the gravel, apply a mild detergent solution before mopping it down.

 If there is oil and grease on your stone, apply a proprietary spot-treatment stain remover for the stone to get rid of it.